How many goals has Sunil Chhetri scored against Bangladesh?

 India started their World Cup qualification run with a narrow 2-1 defeat at the hands of Oman at home, followed by a historic goalless draw against Asian champions Qatar in Doha.
 In their third and fourth matches, the Blue Tigers managed 1-1 draws against both Bangladesh and Afghanistan and then they suffered a 1-0 defeat against Oman away from home.

-They resume their campaign against Qatar on June 3, followed by Bangladesh and Afghanistan on June 7 and June 15 respectively.
+They resumed their campaign losing 0-1 Qatar on June 3 and have now beaten Bangladesh 2-0 in their seventh match of the group stage.
+In their final match, the Blue Tigers take on Afghanistan on June 15.
 All the matches of India's group are hosted by Qatar.

 What happens if India finish fourth or fifth?